lkoepsel/microserver/README.md

 ### Version 5
 Provides the capability for the user to set both the label for the color and the pin number being used.
 Similar to version 4, however, adds another form for the user to setup the breadboard.
 This allows the user to change pins or to provide a different set of labels such as *Error*, *Warning*, *Success*, or *Informational*, instead of *Red*, *Yellow*, *Green*, or *Blue*.

+### Version 5 Time Test
+I wanted to explore response times in greater detail, so I created a set of files which end in *"_v5tt"* (time_test):
+* files_v5tt.txt - the mpbuild manifest for creating the application on a Pico
+* light_leds_v5tt.py - main Pico MicroPython program which measures and reports the time between a start and stop click
+* indext_v5tt.html - index.html which handles the start/stop and time reporting
+* set_pico_v5tt.py - desktop Python program to test response rates

+This set of programs is an interim step in measuring response.
+It demonstrates how to measure time between clicks, whether the clicks are from a browser or automated via *set_pico_v5tt*.
+The next step will be to allow for running the program for tens or hundreds of iterations and examine variance between response times vs. time between clicks.

+#### Usage
+1. Install the \_v5tt application using `mpremote littlefs_rp2` and `mpbuild files_v5tt.txt`.
+2. Reset the Pi Pico to start the webserver and note the IP address
+3. Edit the *set_pico_v5tt.py* file and enter the correct IP address
+4. Run `python set_pico_v5tt.py` and observe the response times.

+You can change the value of the variable *interval* in *set_pico_v5tt*, to determine the impact of the interval between clicks on the response time of the webserver.

 ### Version 6
 Replaces *marx.css* with [*mvp.css*](https://andybrewer.github.io/mvp/#docs), which I prefer.
 The goal of *mvp* is to immediately provide a *minimum-viable-product* web page which looks *clean*.
 I believe it is closer to what I was looking to achieve than what I found in *marx*.
 A [tutorial on mvp.css](https://calmcode.io/shorts/mvp.css.html).
 It is also half the size of *marx.css*.